EwA at the Fells — A Collaboration with the Friends of the Fells ☆

 Where: Over the year and depending on accessibility, we rotate the events among different Fells’ habitats that we observe and document scientifically.
 The study areas include Lawrence Woods, Long Pond, Bellevue Pond, Spot Pond, and the Flynn Rink area.

 How: The objectives of this series are: (1) learn about the Fells’ habitats and its wildlife and help protect the park and its biodiversity; (2) observe & record ethically information, and obtain science-usable information.
 Important biodiversity mapping records are uploaded to a dedicated iNaturalist project (EwA iNaturalist project logo on the left), phenology observations are recorded in the EwA Nature’s Notebook project on the USA Nature Phenology Network.
-We also upload bird counts to eBird, and arthropod counts to Caterpillars Count.
+We upload bird counts to eBird, and arthropod counts to Caterpillars Count.
+We also map 2 kinds of pollution: invasive species through EDDMapS, and dog fecal matter (bagged and not) through the EwA DP Map.

 Do you enjoy hiking, sketching, exploring the Fells?
 Then check our EwA iNaturalist Guides!